StudioGuma/primes/README.md

 The input is an unsigned 64-bit integer, so it works with any integer from 2 to 18446744073709551615 (2^64 - 1), inclusive.

-Building requires installing a compiler, preferably GCC, and Make on Windows.
+Building requires a compiler, preferably GCC, as well as Git or GNU Make on Windows.
 To build, open a command line and type `make`.
-You can then execute by typing `./primes <n>` (on Unix-like systems) or `primes <n>` (on Windows), where `<n>` is the integer input, and clean by typing `make clean` after editing the makefile based on your OS.
+You can then execute by typing `./primes <n>` (on Unix-like systems) or `primes <n>` (on Windows), where `<n>` is the integer input, and clean by typing `make clean`.
+Make sure to edit the makefile according to your compiler and OS.

 Executable size: 246 KB